Pulp Engine Document Rendering

 --api-url http://localhost:3000 --api-key $API_KEY_ADMIN

-This does not dump the database — it captures counts, checksums, and metadata that a later backup verify run can match against.
+This does not dump the database and does not copy any binaries — it captures a metadata inventory (counts + per-template/per-asset identifying fields) that a later backup verify run can diff against the live API.
 See § 4.

 3. Restore procedure